Silvestre08/AspNet/WebApi/OAuth2AndOpenId/README.md

 ## OAuth2

-We've seen that OAuth2 is intended for authorization or delegated authorization o be exact: authorizing access to resources like an API.
-In such scenarions a client application would request an access token from an authorization server.
+We've seen that OAuth2 is intended for authorization or delegated authorization to be exact: authorizing access to resources like an API.
+In such scenarios a client application would request an access token from an authorization server.
-Lets imagine a scenarion where a user ins involved:
+Lets imagine a scenario where a user is involved:

 1. Uses are redirected to the IDP authorization endpoint.
 2. The user proves who they are by providing user name and password, for example.
-What happens next depended on the flow being used.
+What happens next depends on the flow being used.
-3. What is important for now is that the client application recieves and access token to access resources the user owns.
-In reality the client app recieves both an identity token and an access token.
+3. What is important for now is that the client application receives an access token, to access resources the user owns.
+In reality, the client app receives both an identity token and an access token.
-   On every requents, the access token is sent to the APi as a bearer token.
+   On every request, the access token is sent to the APi as a bearer token.
-4. There is a limited form of validation going that uses the access token: like creating a hash from the token ti check if it matches the AT has value of the identity token.
+4. There is a limited form of validation going that uses the access token: like creating a hash from the token to check if it matches the AT has value of the identity token.

 OnpenIdConnect superseeds OAuth2.
 Even when only access tokens are involved, OpendId connect is used because it provides additional claims and verification methods.
 So technically we have OpendIdConnect for authentication and authorization: some people just mention OAuth2 for authorization.

 ### OAuth 2 flows

-OAuth2 is superseed by OpendIdConnect as we have seen.
+OAuth2 is superseeded by OpendIdConnect as we have seen.
 OAuth2 supports Authorization code flow as well.
 In addition to that it supports:

 1. Resource Owner Passowrd Crendentials flow (user is not redirected to the IDP to provide credentials, it is within the same app).
 It was included for legacy reasons.
-It is impossible to integrate with other identity providers thorugh federation because it does not involve redirection. it makes single sign-om scenarios harder and so on.
+It is impossible to integrate with other identity providers through federation because it does not involve redirection. it makes single sign-on scenarios harder and so on.
 2. Client credentials flow: no user involved.
-It only involded client applications, typically client ID and secret.
-Because it does not involve users, it is very useful for machine-to-machine communication
+It only involves client applications, typically client ID and secret.
+Because it does not involve users, it is very useful for machine-to-machine communication.

 ![](doc/OAuth2Flows.png)